DrexHD/MagicParticles/README.md

 - `/mp disable` - Disable current magic particle - `magic-particles.disable`
 - `/mp reload` - Reload magic particles and messages - `magic-particles.reload`

+By default, players have access to all magic particles (assuming they have the permissions required to run the command).
+Magic particles can be *disabled* for specific players by denying the `magic-particles.particle.<id>` permission.

 ## Custom Particles

 This mod includes more than [40 default particles](https://github.com/DrexHD/MagicParticles/tree/1.21/src/main/resources/magic-particles), which can be useful example